-Introduction: How to Make a Kids Craft Table
+Introduction: How to Make a Toddler Craft Table

 I was given this table by the local school, which turned out to be MDF and veneer, the veneer was so thin that as soon as I started sanding it, it went through the veneer.
 So I felt my only option was to paint the table.
 Only having bright paints in my shed I decided to make a kids craft table.